tn5993/CS542/Project3/README.md

 </p>
 <h3> Condition </h3>
 <p>
 The condition class take care of the condition of the join.
 It keeps track of three important operations: equal, smaller, and greater.
-For example, if attr a < attr b, the condition will compare values at each tuple at particular attributes.
+For example, if attr a is less than attr b, the condition will compare values at each tuple at particular attributes.
 <p>
 <h3> Join Operation</h3>
 <p>